Skip to main content

 The Promenade: Paseo Marítimo

-The Paseo Marítimo runs the entire length of the beach — a palm-lined walking path separating sand from town.
+The Paseo Marítimo runs the entire length of the beach, about 1.5 kilometres of palm-lined walking path separating sand from town.
 It is perhaps the best way to understand Sabinillas' dual nature: local beach community and holiday destination existing in balance.

 Early mornings, the paseo fills with Spanish walkers — retired couples, morning runners, elderly men with walking sticks and newspapers under their arms.
 By mid-morning, families with children claim the playgrounds (there are several, all well-maintained and free).
 By late afternoon, everyone returns for the evening paseo — that sacred Spanish tradition of walking and being seen, usually between 18:00 and 20:00.